oubiwann/carapace/README.rst

 *What does this give me, over and above the default* ``manhole`` *capabilities of* ``twistd``?

-DreamSSH provides, out of the box, the following:
+Carapace provides, out of the box, the following:

 * provides an easy mechanism for creating your own shell